Connect to a MySql In App database in Azure successfully

 - Split the port number (here: 49312) and the colon off into Port=

-- Change User= Id into Uid=
+- Change UserId= into Uid= and Password= into Pwd=

 Maybe only some of these steps are absolutely necessary, but this particular transformation works for me ;-)